b4data/GettingAndCleaningDataProject/README.md

 #Provided files by repository

-CodeBook.md: informatino about data, the variables used in the tidy data set and the transformations done by run_analysis.R
+CodeBook.md: information about data, the variables used in the tidy data set and the transformations done by run_analysis.R

 README.md: information about this repository

 run_analysis.R: R script for getting tidy data set

+#Approach to get tidy data set

+Please have a look into CodeBook.md for explanation of run_analysis.R.